tomaustin700/YAML-Pipeline-Validator-VS-Code-Extension/README.md

 Fixed issue with missing packages causing command not to work

 ### 1.5.0
-Added the following vscode settings, these allow validation to be ran against a user defined pipeline.
+Added the following vscode settings, these allow validation to be run against a user defined pipeline.
 This should enable validation of pipelines with variable groups or 3rd party  (PAT that has 'Read & Execute' Build permissions).

 ```
 yamlpipelinesvalidator.builddefinitionid